mehulagg/gitlab_test/doc/development/documentation/styleguide.md

 ## Navigation

-To indicate the steps of navigation through the user interface:
+When documenting navigation through the user interface:

-- Use the exact word as shown in the UI, including any capital letters as-is.
+- Use the exact wording as shown in the UI, including any capital letters as-is.
-- Use bold text for navigation items and the char "greater than" (`>`) as a separator (for example, `Navigate to your project's **Settings > CI/CD**` ).
+- Use bold text for navigation items and the char "greater than" (`>`) as a separator.
+For example: `Navigate to your project's **Settings > CI/CD**`.
-- If there are any expandable menus, make sure to mention that the user needs to expand the tab to find the settings you're referring to (for example, `Navigate to your project's **Settings > CI/CD** and expand **General pipelines**`).
+- If there are any expandable menus, make sure to mention that the user needs to expand the tab to find the settings you're referring to.
+For example:
+  `Navigate to your project's **Settings > CI/CD** and expand **General pipelines**`.

+### Navigational elements

+Use the following terms when referring to the main UI elements:

+- **Header**: This is the header which spans the width of the UI and contains elements including the GitLab logo, search field, counters, and the user's avatar.
+- **Left sidebar**: This is the navigation sidebar on the left of the UI, specific to the project, or group.
+- **Right sidebar**: This is the navigation sidebar on the right of the UI, specific to the open issue or merge request.

 ## Images